jab/melkman/README.rst

 Running the development engine
 ------------------------------

-The development engine ("monobrain") runs all of the engine's services in one monolithic process::
+The development engine runs all of the engine's services in one monolithic process::

-    (melkenv)$ cd melkman/scripts
-    (melkenv)$ python ./monobrain.py ../dev.yaml
+    (melkenv)$ melkman serve ../dev.yaml
     ...